DiceRandom/redstonekasi/README.md

 <img width="20%" align="right" src="https://github.com/redstonekasi/redstonekasi/blob/master/logo.png?raw=true" />

 I'm Kasimir, also known as redstonekasi, I like to develop small projects in my free time.
+If you want to contact me or have any questions please join my [discord server](https://discord.gg/qz4rYw8).

 ## My current projects